battesonb/battesonb.github.io/docs/_posts/2023-11-04-webgpu-game-9-projectiles.markdown

 }
 ```

-And that's it, you should be able to fire bullets to your hearts content (at a
+And that's it, you should be able to fire bullets to your heart's content (at a
 rate of 5 per second)!

 ![Player shooting bullets](/assets/webgpu-game-9-projectiles/bullets.png){:.centered}